-DeKalb is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, DeKalb is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeKalb who work in sales jobs (13.26%), office and administrative support (12.91%), and teaching (11.82%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeKalb is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, DeKalb is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in DeKalb who work in office and administrative support (13.45%), sales jobs (12.41%), and food service (11.42%).

 Many people in DeKalb take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among DeKalb citizens for affordable transportation.

-The citizens of DeKalb are very well educated compared to the average community in the nation: 36.96% of adults in DeKalb have a bachelor's degree or even advanced degree.
+The education level of DeKalb citizens is very high relative to the national average among all cities (21.84%): 37.19% of adults in DeKalb have a bachelor's degree or even advanced degree.

 DeKalb is an extremely ethnically-diverse city.
 The people who call DeKalb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeKalb residents report their race to be White, followed by Black or African-American.
 DeKalb also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.81% of the city’s residents.
-Important ancestries of people in DeKalb include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 13.00% of the city’s residents.
+Important ancestries of people in DeKalb include German, Irish, Polish, English, and Italian.

 The most common language spoken in DeKalb is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.